Question (15 June) again proposed, That the Bill be now read the Third time.

 This is a sensible Bill.
 It follows recent announcements by the Prime Minister and Ministers addressing mental health, and feeds into current initiatives on how best to improve current systems of support for people who face mental health problems.
 The figures on mental health are striking: every week, one in six adults suffers from some sort of mental health condition, such as anxiety, depression and suicide.
 Even more alarmingly, one in five has considered taking their own life at some point.

 I am encouraged to see that the Government are taking the issue of mental health so seriously and as seriously as physical health.
 In my view, parity of esteem means far more than simply saying we value a person’s mental wellbeing.
-It must mean tackling mental health issues with the same energy and priority that we tackle physical illness.
+It must mean tackling mental health issues with the same energy and priority with which we tackle physical illness.
 It is about changing the experience for people who require help with mental health problems.
 In addition, we must aim to put the funding and training for mental health services on a par with those for physical health services.

 Crucially, we must end what appears to be the criminalisation of mental health conditions.
 The tragic case of Olaseni Lewis highlighted for many how quickly the police can become involved in mental health situations in a way that they perhaps do not in physical heath cases.
 Indeed, the Metropolitan police force received a phone call relating to mental health every five minutes last year, an escalating level of demand which they have said could be caused by NHS services struggling to cope.
-The number of calls handled by the Metropolitan police in which someone was concerned a mental health hit a record 115,000 in the past year—on average 315 a day, or about 13 an hour.
+The number of calls handled by the Metropolitan police in which someone was concerned about mental health hit a record 115,000 in the past year—on average 315 a day, or about 13 an hour.

 In some cases, ill people struggling to find help have even committed crimes to obtain treatment, believing that that was the best way to get access to mental health services.
 The Met also expects to use powers to detain under section 136 of the Mental Health Act 1983 more often.
 Data from health partners in my own area of Greater Manchester indicate that around 1,000 people each year are detained under section 136.